CrystalMiaoshu/PAFBenchmark/README.md

 <img src="picture/2.jpg" width="400" hegiht="213" align=center />

 Conventional methods cannot process event data directly.
-Thus, we employ three encoding approaches here as Frequency, SAE(Surface of Active Events) and LIF(Leaky60Integrate-and-Fire) to process continuous DVS event stream into a sequence of frame images, in order to fit for conventional deep learning algorithms.
+Thus, we employ three encoding approaches here as Frequency, SAE(Surface of Active Events) and LIF(Leaky Integrate-and-Fire) to process continuous DVS event stream into a sequence of frame images, in order to fit for conventional deep learning algorithms.
 We provide our codes (in Python) respect to three encoding approaches shown in folders.

 ### How to use the three codes of encoding